-With regards to the other economic determinants, liquidity, as proxied by the Libor-OIS spread, is negatively correlated with the global dollar factor, consistent with the intuition that global risk and liquidity are negatively correlated.
-In bad times, when liquidity becomes thin, investors shift their portfolios towards safer assets and safe haven currencies, which include US treasury bonds and the dollar.
+With regards to the other economic determinants, liquidity, as proxied by the Libor-OIS spread, is negatively correlated with the global dollar factor, consistent with the intuition that global risk and liquidity are inversely related.
+In bad times when liquidity becomes thin, investors shift their portfolios towards safer assets and safe haven currencies which include US treasury bonds and the dollar.
 The dollar appreciates upon the realization of these capital flows and currencies that depreciate the most vis-a-vis the dollar yield poorer excess returns.
 Given that the global dollar factor reflects being long these currencies, the strategy suffers and the risk of being long currencies more exposed to depreciation against the dollar is realized.

 It is surprising that my proxy for real activity, the Chicago Fed National Activity Index, is marginally significant, albeit with the correct positive sign, as the global dollar is presumably purged of US-specific risk.
-Given the marginal significance, I interpret this finding as reflecting US real activity serving as a weak proxy for broader global real activity, but it could also be the case that differencing the dollar portfolios does not fully purge the factor from US-specific risk.
-This could arise if for example currencies pairs vis-a-vis the dollar are differentially exposed to US-specific shocks.11
+Given the marginal significance, I interpret this finding as reflecting US real activity as a weak proxy for broader global real activity, but it could also be the case that differencing the dollar portfolios does not fully purge the factor from US-specific risk.
+This could arise if for example currencies pairs vis-a-vis the dollar are differentially exposed to US-specific shocks.

 In Columns (4) and (8), I assess whether the global dollar and HML carry factors are jointly determined and significantly co-vary.
-This specification clarifies whether one of these factors subsumes the other or they share common variation.
-I find that neither serves as a significant covariate with the other, supporting Verdelhan's (2018) finding that these factors represent two orthogonal sources of global risk.
+This specification clarifies whether one of these factors subsumes the other or they share common variation outside of the aforementioned economic determinants.
+I find that neither serves as a significant covariate with the other, supporting